mcarvin8/xml2json-disassembler/README.md

 });
 ```

-Disassemble then transform 1 or multiple XML files into JSON files.
+Disassemble then transform 1 or multiple XML files in the root of a directory into JSON files.
 Paths provided must be **relative** paths.
-If the `filePath` is a directory, only the XMLs in the immediate directory will be processed.
-Each XML wiill be transformed into JSON files in new sub-directories using the XML's base name (everything before the first period in the file-name).

 ### Example